InputOutputZ/ATran/README.md

-# AzureTran
+# ATran
-Making Microsoft translator API version 3 consumption easier in Laravel 5.7+.
+Making Microsoft translator API version 3 consumption easier in Laravel 5+.

 ### Through this integration you can do the following
+- Detects text information such as language code and script.
+Refer to ATran@detectTextInformation.
-- Detect text information such as language code and script.
-Refer to AzureTran@detectTextInformation.
+- Detects list of text information such as language code and script.
+Refer to ATran@detectTextsInformation.
-- Get translation of text from one language to multiple languages.
-Refer to AzureTran@translateText.
+- Translates text from one language to one or multiple languages.
+Refer to ATran@translateText.
-- Produce transliteration of text from one language to another.
-Refer to AzureTran@transliterateTextInformation.
+- Produces transliteration of text from one language to another.
+Refer to ATran@transliterateTextInformation.
 - Request available languages for translation including list of languages code.
-Refer to AzureTran@translationsAvailable.
+Refer to ATran@translationsAvailable.
 - Request available languages for transliteration including list of available scripts.
-Refer to AzureTran@transliterationAvailable.
+Refer to ATran@transliterationAvailable.

 ## Laravel Microsoft Translator Integration

 There are 3 files to have a look at so to understand how the integration works

-- config/azure.php (Configuration of API endpoints & authorization key)
+- config/atran.php (Configuration of API endpoints & authorisation key)
 - routes.php (Configuring PlayWithAPIController routes)
-- AzureTran\Translate\PlayWithAPIController (A Controller with on hand methods playing with the API endpoints)
+- ATran\Translate\PlayWithAPIController (A Controller with on hand methods playing with the API endpoints)

 ### Required Packages